 This is your music so you’ll want to make sure everything is up to your personal standards.
 After all, there’s nothing worse than listening to a recording you feel is subpar.
 A day of recording can be tedious work.
 If you’re tired, you might convince yourself that a mediocre recording is good enough.
 Remember, in the long run, it will be worth it to record until you get that perfect sound.
 Take a rest when you’ve had enough for one day.
 It’s better to not settle for a sound you’ll regret later.

 Use the Right Instruments

-If you do think you’re ready to invest in high-quality instruments to improve your sound, then you’ll need to do some research to find what models will work best for you.
+If you think you’re ready to invest in high-quality instruments to improve your sound, then you’ll need to do some research to find what models work best for you.
 The guitar is one of the most versatile instruments and can be used in any genre.
 This is why I’d recommend investing in a high-quality guitar if you’re a singer/songwriter.
 If you’re looking for a guitar that will work well in a studio, check out this article.